 Coronavirus outbreak: GoM decides gradual reopening of economy in areas without COVID-19 cases

-New Delhi, Apr 18: A Group of Ministers on Saturday met Defence Minister Rajnath Singh at his residence and decided to made a gradual opening up of economic activity in areas which have not reported any coronavirus cases.
+New Delhi, Apr 18: A Group of Ministers on Saturday met Defence Minister Rajnath Singh at his residence and decided to make a gradual opening up of economic activity in areas which have not reported any coronavirus cases.
 This move will be in line with the Ministry of Home Affairs (MHA) guidelines issued on April 15.

 The GoM also examined suggestions to enlist services of retired doctors, medical students of the final year and health professionals.
 The GoM reiterated its appeal to people to observe social distancing and refrain from participating in mass prayers or religious congregations.